abrovinsch/Fritiof-Python/readme.md

 print(awesome_name_result)
 ```

-The method `doFritiofOnString()` takes a fritiof statement, executes it and then returns the resulting string (if any).
-In this case, we feed it a `#grab#` statement, telling Fritiof to return a random item from a tag.
+The method `execute()` takes a fritiof statement, executes it and then returns the resulting string (if any).
+In this case, we feed it a `#grab#` statement, telling Fritiof to return a random item from the tag `awesome_name`.

 ### Using test() to test your fritiof
 When writing Fritiof, it is very useful to coninually test the results of different statements.
 You can do this by using the test() method in the command line, likes so: